StackVista/stackstate-docs/develop/developer-guides/custom_synchronization_stackpack/how_to_configure_custom_synchronization.md

 ---
-description: StackState Self-hosted v5.1.x
+description: Rancher Observability Self-hosted v5.1.x
 ---

 # How to configure a custom synchronization

 ## Overview

-Synchronizations are defined by a data source and several mappings from the external system topology data into StackState topology elements using Component and Relation Mapping Functions, as well as Component and Relation Templates. `Custom Synchronization` StackPack delivers a Synchronization called `default auto synchronization`.
+Synchronizations are defined by a data source and several mappings from the external system topology data into Rancher Observability topology elements using Component and Relation Mapping Functions, as well as Component and Relation Templates. `Custom Synchronization` StackPack delivers a Synchronization called `default auto synchronization`.
 You can [find more on Synchronizations](../synchronizations_and_templated_files.md) or proceed to edit `default auto synchronization` following the instructions below.

 ## Edit default auto synchronization

 ### Step 1

 It's recommended that you change the `Synchronization Name` and add a `Description` if needed.
-There is no action required on `Plugin`, it uses the `Sts` plugin to synchronize data from StackState Agent V2.
+There is no action required on `Plugin`, it uses the `Sts` plugin to synchronize data from Rancher Observability Agent V2.

 ### Step 2